-In developing this CEDS, the MEDD sought to engage with elected officials, government staff, economic developers, business organizations, educational institutions, healthcare facilities, and other community partners, as well as the public.
+In developing this CEDS, the MEDD sought to engage a diverse set of stakeholders including elected officials, government staff, economic developers, business organizations, educational institutions, healthcare facilities, and other community partners, as well as the public.
 More than 250 individuals and organizations were engaged in the process.
-MEDD hosted workshops in each county for key stakeholders, conducted a public survey, held a strategy session with the CEDS Committee and regional leadership, and rounded out engagement with an evaluation framework session.
+MEDD hosted workshops in each county for key stakeholders, conducted a public survey, held a strategy session with the CEDS Committee and regional leadership.